nbardy/blog/how_to_use_AI.md

 ## Rough Notes

+These are my rough notes used a draft for creating slides in a short presentation I gave, "How to stop writing Code"

 ## Use small models to stuff the Context Window
 Increasing Context Quality and Length increases
 You can use tiny models to stuff context.